-- Results for all measures examined support the assertion that the use of telemedicine services increased among KanCare 2.0 members (Non-Urban and Urban). - It should also be noted, though still above the pre-COVID-19 PHE years, usage of telemedicine services among members started showing decline in 2021 compared to 2020. - Thus, the results seen should be interpreted with caution.
+- Results for all measures examined support the assertion that the use of telemedicine services increased among KanCare 2.0 members (Non-Urban and Urban). - The ability of these results to show improvement was overshadowed by the impact of the COVID-19 PHE.
+It should be noted, the increases in usage were higher among Urban members compared to Non-Urban members in these years.
+These increases corresponded to the onset of the PHE and may be due to changes related to the provision of services by providers and their usage by members made during these years. - It should also be noted, though still above the pre-COVID-19 PHE years, usage of telemedicine services among members started showing decline in 2021 compared to 2020. - Thus, the results seen should be interpreted with caution.
 The data and analytic results for 2022 and 2023 may provide a better assessment of the impact of State interventions on telemedicine services in Non-Urban areas of Kansas.